-By the 19th century factory-made toys were widely available including wooden train sets, toy soldiers, rocking horses, puzzles, dolls houses and Noah’s arks.
+By the 19th century factory-made toys were widely available including wooden trains, toy soldiers, rocking horses, puzzles, dolls houses and Noah’s arks.
 Apparently, some children were not allowed toys on Sunday other than Noah’s ark as it appeared in the bible.

 It wasn’t until after the war that the popularity of wooden toys began to decline as cheap plastics allowed toys to be mass-produced at much lower costs.
 Thankfully however wooden toys are making a comeback.
-Not only due to a greater awareness of the environmental impact of plastic but the fact that simple open-ended toys teach children in ways that electronic plastic toys just can’t.
+Not only due to a greater awareness of the environmental impact of plastic but the fact that simple wooden toys encourage children in ways that modern electronic toys and plastic toys just can’t.